openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 ## Peer representor contract

-The leader-side `sw1pN` devices are stack-specific remote bridge representors.
+The leader-side `sw1s0pN` devices for member 1 are stack-specific remote bridge representors.
 They are not full DSA user ports.
 Their current contract includes the Ethernet data path, remote administrative state, live carrier state, fixed inventory MAC address and MTU, and the bridge offload subset